 See, there's so much talk right now about the trades - and rightly so - that we tend to forget about the many other wonderful, high-demand, good paying career paths that a technical college can set you on.
 They're unintentionally being overshadowed by all the trades talk going on.

-We're talking culinary arts and hospitality management, dental hygienist, real estate and property management, graphic design, Web and digital media design, information technology (IT), criminal justice and law enforcement, nursing, paramedic and EMT, fire protection, truck driving, marketing and sales, human resources (HR), cosmetology, you name it.
+We're talking culinary arts and hospitality management, dental hygienist, real estate and property management, graphic design, early childhood education, Web and digital media design, information technology (IT), criminal justice and law enforcement, nursing, paramedic and EMT, fire protection, truck driving, marketing and sales, funeral service, human resources (HR), cosmetology, you name it.
 Some schools may offer aviation.
 Countless more programs to choose from.

 So much to explore in the technical college realm.
 So many viable options.
 And best of all?
 A lot of these technical college scholarships typically have very few applicants.
 And that makes for fantastic odds for you.